-57 For a nice book on the relationship between the 19c needs for standardisation of e.g. train timetables and the developments of Einstein's thinking see: (Galison 2004).
+58. For a nice book on the relationship between the 19c needs for standardization of e.g., train timetables and the developments of Einstein's thinking see Galison 2004.

-58 Given that the velocity of light is extremely precisely measured as well as that its speed is independent of the spatial orientation, was the death knell for 19 century ideas that electromagnetic waves demanded a substance to travel: a luminiferous (light bearing) ether, like sounds in a medium, e.g. air.
-See for a classic history of ether theories: (Born 1965), for a recent study; (Brown 2005).
-Of a more philosophical nature, and close to my thinking, see (Bohm 1996, appendix).
-59 Note that this is a generalisation of what was already stipulated by Galileo and Newton.
-Again we define
+59. Given that the velocity of light is extremely precisely measured as well as that its speed is independent of the spatial orientation, was the death knell for 19 century ideas that electromagnetic waves demanded a substance to travel: a luminiferous (light bearing) ether, like sounds in a medium, e.g., air.
+See for a classic history of ether theories, Born 1965, for a recent study Brown 2005.
+Of a more philosophical nature, and close to my thinking, see Bohm 1996, appendix.